Rapid Application Development toolkit for building Administrative Web Applications

 Determine User Language

-The first step is determine the user's language as provided by the client browser (user agent) in the $_SERVER["HTTP_ACCEPT_LANGUAGE"] variable.
-For this I am using the User Agent Language Detection script provided by http://techpatterns.com/.
-The code I use is as follows:
+Before text can be extracted from a language file the first step is to determine the user's language.
+For the logon screen this is provided by the client browser (user agent) in the $_SERVER['HTTP_ACCEPT_LANGUAGE'] variable.
+For this the User Agent Language Detection script provided by http://techpatterns.com is used.
+The output from this script is stored in a session variable as follows:

 if (!isset($_SESSION['user_language_array'])) {